Coastal Sciences - Master's and Doctorate

 Why Study Coastal Sciences?

-Coastal Sciences (COA) is an academic department in the School of Ocean Science and Engineering (SOSE) offering M.S. and Ph.D. programs at the Gulf Coast Research Laboratory (GCRL) in Ocean Springs, MS. As a research-intensive unit, COA's graduate program offers excellent opportunities for students to immerse themselves in applied research.
+Coastal Sciences (COA) is an academic department in the School of Ocean Science and Engineering (SOSE) offering M.S. and Ph.D. programs at the Gulf Coast Research Laboratory (GCRL) in Ocean Springs, MS. As a research-intensive unit, COA's graduate program offers excellent opportunities for students to immerse themselves in basic and applied research.
 Graduates are equipped to help better protect, manage, and enhance coastal and marine resources.
-Current research programs support graduate and postdoctoral students in investigations related to aquaculture, aquatic health sciences, coastal ecology and ecosystem processes and fisheries and fisheries oceanography.
+Current research programs support graduate and postdoctoral students in investigations related to aquaculture, aquatic health sciences, coastal ecology and ecosystem processes, and fisheries and fisheries oceanography.

 What Will I Learn?